donnfelker/droid-fu/README.markdown

 	mvn install -Dandroid.sdk.path=C:\SDK\android-sdk-windows\

 #### Step 3: Build and install the Droid-Fu JAR

+_Note: You will need the Java SDK installed, not just the JRE_

 If you just want to build the JAR, and copy it around manually, change to the folder where you downloaded/cloned the Droid-Fu sources, and run: